Molecules and Cells

 Molecules and Cells is a peer-reviewed open access scientific journal of molecular and cellular biology.
 It was established in 1990 as the official publication of the Korean Society for Molecular and Cellular Biology, and is currently edited by Rho Hyun Seong (Seoul National University).
-From 1992–2013, the journal was published by Springer, but as of 2014 is published by the Society directly on a monthly basis.
+From 1992 to 2013, the journal was published by Springer, but as of 2014 is published by the Society directly on a monthly basis.

 Abstracting and indexing

 The journal is abstracted and indexed in bibliographic databases: